phandd/spotless/README.md

  ![spotless_demo](https://user-images.githubusercontent.com/20087095/56460697-eeaa5b00-63d0-11e9-9725-1f50075a0a3b.gif)

 ## Getting started

-You can get the source code and build the extension yourself:
+You can download the packed `.crx` version to install to your Chrome browser or build one yourself.

+### To use packed version:
+ - Download `.crx` from [release](https://github.com/phandd/spotless/releases), open the `Extension` menu from your Chrome browser and drag `spotless.crx` to install the extension.
+### To build the extension:
 ```sh
 git clone https://github.com/phandd/spotless
 ```